 First burial at Walawaani Way

-We got our final tick on December 17th 2026 - It was more of a relief than anything else.
-I could finally say to the people who purchased that we were open (probably a relief to some of them as well! :)
+We got our final tick on December 17th 2025 - It was more of a relief than anything else.
+Admittedly, I did have a champagne.
+I could finally say to the people who supported me in the Early Bird period - that we were open!
+I will always be so grateful to the people who supported and believed in us throughout this long time - you held in there!

-The first burial was a man from Sydney - an entomologist, what a perfect first-person I remember thinking, someone who inherently loved the natural world.
-I was, however never given the pleasure of speaking or meeting him, let alone showing him the beautiful site.
+The first burial was a gentleman from Gloucester - an entomologist, what a perfect first-person I remember thinking, someone who inherently loved the natural world.
+I was, however never given the pleasure of speaking or meeting him, or showing him his final resting place.

 Ben and I prepared the grave.
 First it needed to be excavated and then we lined the grave with some large pieces of hardwood for stability and also giving a natural burial look and feel ..
 Burrawang fronds lined the grave.
 We prepared a basket of top-soil, a large antique bucket with mulch and some trowels……optional additions the family can add to the grave for Ritual but also to ensure the body is surrounded by organic matter creating an aerobic and living environment.
 It’s important the body can break down quickly and gracefully back into soil.
 Put it this way - when it’s my turn - I don’t want to be there for a ‘long time’…haha ….
 I want to be able to become soil as soon as possible.